Tay Anderson: Early career

 Anderson graduated from Manual High School in 2017.
 His professional experience includes working as a restorative practice coordinator at Denver North High School.
 He is affiliated with March for Our Lives - Colorado.

 Political career

 Anderson was inaugurated into the Denver School Board on December 4, 2019.
 The following January, Anderson helped pass a mandate requiring all Denver Public Schools to designate a gender-neutral bathroom, saying it would support the LGBT community.
 Additionally, Anderson has led an effort to remove the Denver Police Department from public schools within the city.
 Anderson was a de facto leader of Denver's George Floyd protests.

-He is a member of the Democratic Socialists of America.
+State House candidacy

+On June 12, 2023, Anderson announced he was abandoning his Denver school board re-election campaign and would instead seek the 8th district seat in the 2024 Colorado House of Representatives election.
+The seat is currently held by Leslie Herod, who is term limited.
+Later, on January 9, 2024, Anderson announced he was withdrawing from the race, fearing that the number of black candidates in the race would divide the black vote and allow a non-black candidate to win.